tamannasinha2704/Tamanna-xelron-assessment/submission/part3_prompt_preparation.md

 ## 3.1.2 Pull Request Description

-This pull request adds a new `readonly` configuration option to the beets web plugin.
+This pull request added a new `readonly` option to the beets web plugin.

 Before this change, the web plugin allowed users to send DELETE and PATCH requests through the HTTP API.
 These requests could modify or delete music library data directly.
 Any user or device with access to the running web server could potentially make changes to the library.

-This behaviour created a security and safety concern, especially for users running the web plugin on shared systems or local networks.
+This was a security and safety concern, especially for users running the web plugin on shared systems or local networks.
 Some users only wanted read-only access for browsing their music collection and did not want editing features enabled by default.

 To solve this issue, the PR introduces a `readonly` setting inside the web plugin configuration.
 The setting is enabled by default.